Fine-tune models with Azure AI Foundry

 Items marked (preview) in this article are currently in public preview.
 This preview is provided without a service-level agreement, and we don't recommend it for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 For more information, see Supplemental Terms of Use for Microsoft Azure Previews.

-Getting starting with fine-tuning
+Getting started with fine-tuning

 • Retrieval-augmented generation (RAG) improves LLM performance by retrieving data from external sources and incorporating it into a prompt.
 RAG can help businesses achieve customized solutions while maintaining data relevance and optimizing costs.